-Psoriatic arthritis (PsA) is one of the three most common types of arthritis, along with osteoarthritis and rheumatoid arthritis.
+Psoriatic arthritis (PsA) is one of the three most common types of arthritis, along with rheumatoid arthritis.
 Men and women are equally affected by the disease.
 About 1-2 people per 1000 in the general population suffer from PsA.
 According to the National Psoriasis Foundation, the onset of PsA usually occurs in your fourth and fifth decade.
 Eighty-five percent of individuals with PsA also have psoriasis.

 On the flip side, up to thirty percent of the individuals with psoriasis (characterized by red, itchy patches of skin, usually covered in silver scales) will develop PsA.
 Of patients with psoriasis who did not have PsA at presentation, almost 2 percent per year will be diagnosed with PsA.

 What are some of the signs of PsA?
 There are five patterns of joint manifestations of PsA.
 These are based on how (and which) joints are affected.
 Most of the actual symptoms that you experience are the same for all of the patterns of the disease.
 The five patterns of PsA are:

 Some patients will present with more than one pattern, and their pattern of disease may change through the course of their lifetime.
 Because these patterns can change over time, PsA manifestations are simplified into 5 clinical areas:

 The following are some of the more common symptoms of PsA.
 You don’t have to experience all of the symptoms to be diagnosed with PsA.
 However, if you suspect you might be suffering from PsA, you should see a doctor to confirm the diagnosis.
 Symptoms can include: